Baby Trend Navigator Review

 Cons: Heavy, poor car seat attachment

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-Baby Trend has been around for about 26 years designing and creating a variety of baby gear items from walkers and bouncers to strollers and car seats.
+Baby Trend has been around for about 26 years designing and creating a variety of baby gear items from walkers to car seats.
 The Baby Trend company goals include making safe and affordable products for parents and children.
 Baby Trend was the first manufacturer to create a Sit and Stand style stroller and their Diaper Champ diaper pail was the first diaper pail that didn't require brand refills.

 Ease of Use